-Indoor and outdoors time of human would affect the surface loading rate significantly (Zhang, Y., et al. (2013)).the parameter ventilation rate are carried out to illustrate the difference between pollens concentration indoor and outdoor.
-The outdoor concentration of pollens is normally 5-8 times higher than concentration indoor.
-There is no reports about pollens shows that if this prediction is valid.
+Indoor and outdoor time of human would affect the surface loading rate significantly (Zhang, Y., et al. (2013)).
+The parameter ventilation rate is carried out to illustrate the difference between indoor and outdoor pollen concentrations.
+The outdoor concentration of pollen is normally 5-8 times higher than indoor concentration.
+There is no reports about pollen shows that if this prediction is valid.
 Similar methods and data are reported mainly about particulate matters (PM2.5 and PM10) and pesticides (Zhang, Y., et al. (2013)).

-Exposures to Pollens
+Exposures to Pollen